Humidifier short cycling

 HVAC

-The answer to 'humidifier short cycling' is that a humidifier that turns on and off rapidly, or 'short cycles', is often caused by issues with the humidifier's controls or sensors.
-This can lead to inefficient operation, wasted energy, and potential damage to the humidifier.
+The answer to 'humidifier short cycling' is that a humidifier short cycling, or rapidly turning on and off, is often caused by issues with the humidifier's water supply, thermostat settings, or the humidifier itself.
+This can lead to inconsistent humidity levels and potential damage to the humidifier over time.

 Step-by-Step Guide